-- Three passes are required.
-Each pass must consist of a minimum of 2 contacts with the bed and no more than A maximum of two skills per pass. - 2.
-Each pass must contain at least one (1) somersault.
-At least one (1) pass must contain two (2) somersaults.
-No more than two (2) passes may contain two (2) somersaults. - 3.
-At least one pass must contain a spotter somi. - 4.
-Maximum difficulty per pass 1.6 pt. - 5.
+- 1. Two passes are required.
+Each pass must consist of a minimum of 2 contacts with the bed and no more than - 3.
+A maximum of two skills per pass. - 2.
+One pass must contain at least one (1) somersault.
+One (1) pass must contain two (2) somersaults. - 3.
+Maximum difficulty is 2.6 for both passes. - 4.
 Repeats are not allowed.
 A skill is considered repeated when used during the three (3) passes more than once as a mount, spotter, or dismount.
 A repeated skill will result in 1.0 pt deduction and loss of difficulty of skill.